Hold Me Down: Reception

-After selling over 10,000 copies, the album reached number four in the midweek chart, before eventually charting at number five in the UK chart.
-It was certified Silver by the British Phonographic Industry in March 2010 and Gold in March 2012.
-It had sold over 60,000 copies by May 2011.
-"Liquid Confidence" and Hold Me Down were nominated at the 2010 Kerrang!
-Awards for Best Single and Best Album respectively.
-Out of the two, "Liquid Confidence" won Best Single.

-Hold Me Down received mixed reviews from music critics upon its release, ranging from high praise to criticism in equal measure.
+Hold Me Down received mixed reviews from music critics upon its release.
 AnyDecentMusic? gave it an average score of 4.6, based on eight reviews.
+Daniels said even the favourable reviews "still had some stinging criticisms".
+Few reviewers considered it to be "too clean-cut in its production and execution ... lack[ing] the kind of rawness that punk rock strived for".
+Additional remarks were levied at the band for coming across as too American, while the other critics noted an evolution since their last release and complimented Franceschi's voice for maturity despite its whiny tonality.

-Tim Newbound reviewed the album in Rock Sound and was largely favorable.
-He made comparisons with New Found Glory's self-titled album; "the album boasts a glorious sense of youthful exuberance, arguably only bettered by their US peers New Found Glory's 2000 self-titled effort...
+Tim Newbound reviewed the album in Rock Sound, making comparisons with New Found Glory's self-titled album; "the album boasts a glorious sense of youthful exuberance, arguably only bettered by their US peers New Found Glory's 2000 self-titled effort...
 These boys are far from copycats though.
 There are way too many melodic rock/pop-punk bands in the world who are happy to ride on the coattails of others; throughout Hold Me Down, You Me at Six have instead pushed themselves to create a record that will delight existing fans and should rightfully attract many more".
-Kerrang! magazine were also favourable.
+Kerrang! magazine was ok also favourable.
 David McLaughlin stated that "this time around You Me at Six have spiked the mix and created a cocktail so sweetly addictive that the faithful might just have to get used to sharing this band with many more".
 He also complimented the band's progression by adding, "It's not so much that the songs themselves that impress, but rather how much it shows this band are growing".

 Joe Barton of The Skinny was less favourable however.
 He lamented, "any of the dozen tracks of Hold Me Down, despite being flawlessly executed, could just as easily have been knocked out by teen-adored Hoobastank or Taking Back Sunday.
 That being said, this kind of music has a rabid audience.
 If they’d only been a few years older, though, they would have the Arctic Monkeys to idolise... you can’t help feeling these kids have been short-changed".
 More unfavorable reviews also followed from British newspapers; Simon Price of The Independent bemoaned, "From the action-packed band name to the obligatory long song titles, from the witless blare of the vocals to the compressed blandness of the guitar sound, this is bog-standard emo ordinaire".
 Kitty Empire of The Observer criticized the album's lack of originality; "Polished, punchy Hold Me Down is their second album, replete with bouncy dramas about loyalty, betrayal and other perils of young love.
 Its sole insight is contained in the song title 'There's No Such Thing As Accidental Infidelity'; not even the most fine-meshed musical sieve could unearth any originality here".